Recipe Overview

 - Substitute it for guacamole and serve it with chips and salsa, or as a topping for tacos or burritos.

-- For an oil-free dip, substitute plain yogurt for the olive oil.
+- Skip the added oil.
+For an oil-free dip, substitute plain yogurt for the olive oil, or substitute tahini (sesame paste).

 Make a double batch!
 Because this dip stores so well in the refrigerator or freezer, it’s a great make-ahead recipe.
 It’s just as easy to make a double batch as a single batch; simply double all the ingredients (as long as it all fits in your food processor).
 Freeze what you aren’t going to use within a week.